You are here

 Contact the Elderly

 Seeks to reduce isolation for older people who live alone, by providing social occasions such as monthly tea parties.
+Free phone 0800 716543

-Oxfordshire Groups and Organisations
+Oxfordshire groups and organisations

 Age UK Oxfordshire